umr-ds/OFC4DNA/README.md

 pip install -r requirements.txt
 ```

-This will install all required dependencies including the NOREC4DNA framework in the virtual environment.
+This will install all required dependencies, including the NOREC4DNA framework, in the virtual environment.
-The installation should take less than 5 minutes on a typical desktop pc, but can take longer if an older pip version is
+The installation should take less than 5 minutes on a typical desktop PC, but can take longer if an older pip version is
 used or if dependency conflicts exists
-(e.g. if no virtual environment is used).
+(e.g., if no virtual environment is used).

 ### Usage: